+1) CEF consumes the MnS: The CEF consumes the MnS (see TS 28.622 [16]) and subscribes to notifications for the EAS deployment reporting.

-1) EAS deployment request: The MnS consumer sends the EAS deployment request to the MnS producer, the EAS deployment request could be an instantiation request, an upgrade request or a termination request.
+2) EAS deployment request: The MnS consumer sends the EAS deployment request to the MnS producer, the EAS deployment request could be an instantiation request, an upgrade request or a termination request.